rpsingh2/dlsd/code/8/README.md

 *A12 =< 56% or less represents a small difference

 #### Scott-Knott
 The Scott-Knot test is used for clustering results into similar categories.
 Scott-Knot recursively bi-clusters the output from each of the optimizers into ranks.
 At each level of ranks, another split is created where the expected values are the most different.
-Before continuing, Boostrap (random sampling) and A12 are called to check and see if the splits are significantly different.
+Before continuing, Boostrap (random sampling) and A12 are called to check and see if the splits are significantly different<sup>[6]</sup>..

 This is used in order to determine if there is a significant difference between the resulting hypervolumes for each algorithm.